- September 21, 2017

 - fosters partnerships connecting individual academic and artistic learning and expression with attention to community goals

-- offers instruction in documentary skills in audio, film/video, photography, and narrative writing
+- offers instruction in documentary skills in audio, film/video, photography, and screen writing

 - explores the history and contemporary expression of documentary traditions, practices, and values

-- encourages students to experiment with different documentary media
+- encourages students, faculty and staff to experiment with different documentary media

 - builds on traditional tools of oral, written, and visual presentation